How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Step 2:

 Tip: Don't allow your hair to air dry.
-For a silk press, it's best to blow-dry soaking wet hair.
+For a silk press, it's best to blow-dry soaking wet hair for

 Now, you're ready for the press.